-Contacts.
+contacts.
 Oil or other lubricant should not be used on the silver contacts.
 The discoloration which results from arcing and from exposure to the atmosphere usually is not harmful to their performance, and consequently no filing or dressing is necessary.

-When the contacts are new they should meet sufficiently in advance of the final sealing of the armature against the magnet pole face, that a gap of approximately 5/32 inch appears between the underside of the contact and the upper edge of the fully-sealed armature, as indicated in Fig. 2.
+When the contacts are new they should meet sufficiently in advance of the final sealing of the armature against the magnet pole face that a gap of approximately 5/32 inch appears between the underside of each moving contact and the upper edge of its insulating support, as indicated in Fig.2.
 As the contacts wear, the amount of this overtravel diminishes, and when at length it decreases to 1/32 inch, the contacts should be replaced.

-The moving contact can be removed for replacement by first disconnecting the shunt and then removing the contact spring.
-The stationary contact is slotted to facilitate removal, and it is necessary only to loosen the screw until the dowel projecting from the back of the contact is free of the locating hole in the stationary arc horn which serves as the contact support.
+A moving contact can be removed for replacement by first disconnecting its arc horn connection and its main shunt and in then removing its contact spring.
+Each of the stationary contacts is slotted to facilitate removal, and it is necessary only to loosen the screw until the dowel projecting from the back of the contact is free of the locating hole in the stationary arc horn which serves as the contact support.